deeplearning4j/deeplearning4j/word2vec.md

     iterate : The SentenceIterator object that we created earlier

     tokenizerFactory : Our UimaTokenizerFactory object that we created earlier

-This next line is important.

-    vec.setCache(new EhCacheVocabCache());

-The EhCacheVocabCache object is important to maintain performance.
-This object will cache your vocabulary to disk.
-You need to allocate and create a new cache object for DL4J to work properly.

 After this line it's also a good idea to set up any other parameters you need.